ChristianGrimberg/powershell-training/README.md

     Get-Help -Name New-PSSession -Parameter ComputerName # Display selected parts of a cmdlet by using parameters
     ```

+* Working with commands:

+    ```powershell
+    Get-Command # Get a list of available commands Get-Command -Name Get-* # Get a list of commands filtering by a wildcard name Get-Command -CommandType Function # Get a list of command by type
+    ```

 * Using Aliases:

     ```powershell